 Raspberry Pi Compute Module is quite a popular platform for building commercial or industrial products.
-If you are looking for the alternatives of Raspberry Pi Compute Module IO board, here is a list of 6 low cost development or carrier boards with price information.
+If you are looking for the alternatives of Raspberry Pi Compute Module IO board, here is a list of a few low cost development or carrier boards with price information.

 I recommend you to also read about the advantages and limitation of Raspberry Pi Compute Module here.